apache/flink/docs/apis/streaming_guide.md

 Stateful computation
 ------------

-Flink supports the checkpointing and persistence of user defined state, so in case of a failure this state can be restored to the latest checkpoint and the processing can continue from there.
-This gives exactly once semantics for anything that is stored in the state when the sources are stateful as well and checkpoint their current offset.
-The `PersistentKafkaSource` provides this stateful functionality for example.
+Flink supports the checkpointing and persistence of user defined operator state, so in case of a failure this state can be restored to the latest checkpoint and the processing will continue from there.
+This gives exactly once processing semantics with respect to the operator states when the sources follow this stateful pattern as well.
+In practice this usually means that sources keep track of their current offset as their OperatorState.
+The `PersistentKafkaSource` provides this stateful functionality for reading streams from Kafka.

-For example when implementing a rolling count over the stream Flink gives you the possibility to safely store the counter.
-Another common usecase is when reading from a Kafka source to save the latest committed offset to catch up from.
-To mark a function for checkpointing it has to implement the `flink.streaming.api.checkpoint.Checkpointed` interface or preferably its special case where the checkpointing can be done asynchronously, `CheckpointedAsynchronously`.
+Flink supports two ways of accessing operator states: partitioned and non-partitioned state access.
+In case of non-partitioned state access, an operator state is maintained for each parallel instance of a given operator.
+When `OperatorState.getState()` is called a separate state is returned in each parallel instance.
+In practice this means if we keep a counter for the received inputs in a mapper, `getState()` will return number of inputs processed by each parallel mapper.

+In case of partitioned state access the user needs to define a `KeyExtractor` which will assign a key to each input of the stateful operator:

+`stream.map(counter).setStatePartitioner(…)`

+A separate `OperatorState` is maintained for each received key which can be used for instance to count received inputs by different keys, or store and update summary statistics of different sub-streams.

-Checkpointing can be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.
+Checkpointing of the states needs to be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.

+Operators can be accessed from the `RuntimeContext` using the `getOperatorState(“name”, defaultValue)` method so it is only accessible in `RichFunction`s.
+A recommended usage pattern is to retrieve the operator state in the `open(…)` method of the operator and set it as a field in the operator instance for runtime usage.
+Multiple `OperatorState`s can be used simultaneously by the same operator by using different names to identify them.

+By default operator states are checkpointed using default java serialization thus they need to be `Serializable`.
+The user can gain more control over the state checkpoint mechanism by passing a `StateCheckpointer` instance when retrieving the `OperatorState` from the `RuntimeContext`.
+The `StateCheckpointer` allows custom implementations for the checkpointing logic for increased efficiency and to store arbitrary non-serializable states.

 By default state checkpoints will be stored in-memory at the JobManager.
 Flink also supports storing the checkpoints on any flink-supported file system (such as HDFS or Tachyon) which can be set in the flink-conf.yaml.
 Note that the state backend must be accessible from the JobManager, use `file://` only for local setups.

 For example let us write a reduce function that besides summing the data it also counts have many elements it has seen.

 {% highlight java %}
-public class CounterSum implements ReduceFunction<Long>, CheckpointedAsynchronously<Long> {
+public class CounterSum implements RichReduceFunction<Long> {

     //persistent counter
-    private long counter = 0;
+    private OperatorState<Long> counter;

     @Override
     public Long reduce(Long value1, Long value2) throws Exception {
-        counter++;
+        counter.updateState(counter.getState() + 1);
         return value1 + value2;
     }

-    // regularly persists state during normal operation
     @Override
-    public Serializable snapshotState(long checkpointId, long checkpointTimestamp) throws Exception {
-        return new Long(counter);
-    }

-    // restores state on recovery from failure
-    @Override
-    public void restoreState(Serializable state) {
+    public void open(Configuration config) {
-        counter = (Long) state;
+        counter = getRuntimeContext().getOperatorState(“counter”, 0L);
     }
 }
 {% endhighlight %}